1985 Copa Libertadores finals: Format

 The finals was played over two legs; home and away.
-The team that accumulated the most points —two for a win, one for a draw, zero for a loss— after the two legs was crowned champion.
-If the two teams were tied on points after the second leg, a playoff in a neutral would become the next tie-breaker.
-Goal difference was used as a last resort.
+The team that accumulated the most points —two for a win, one for a draw, zero for a loss— after the two legs was to be crowned champion.
+If the two teams were tied on points after the second leg, a playoff at a neutral was to be to be the next tie-breaker.
+Goal difference was to be used as a last resort.